MiloXia/parz/README.md

-# parz
+# Parz
+Free Monad for Par
-I have not been idle
+I have not been idle :)